sonatas, continued (Rachmannov – “Rhapsody on a Theme of Paganini”)

 some have survived, and have been

-by Greek exile fled to New York City,
+by a Greek exile fled to New York City,

 man, his own story inspirational, akin